yusufziyayapar/yusufziyayapar/README.md

 - 👋 Hi, I’m @yusufziyayapar
 - 📚 I'm a first year electrical and electronics engineering student at Bahçeşehir University.
 - 👀 I'm interested in machine learning and artificial intelligence.
-- 🌱 I know the basics but I still have a lot to learn ; i am currently learning C and C++ ✍🏼so I consider my level in these lanugages as a beginner.
+- 🌱 I know the basics but I still have a lot to learn ; I am currently learning C.
-- ✍🏼 C++
-- 🎯 After reaching a certain level in C and C++ languages, my goal is to learn python.
+- 🎯 After reaching a certain level in C, my goal is to learn python.
 - 👨‍💻 In short, I am a university student who likes to code and is open to innovations and wants to improve myself.
 -
 📫 How to reach me ---> ysfzyyapar@gmail.com